oggmilk/odin-recipies/README.md

-# odin-recipies
+# recipes

-In this project, I plan to practice/demonstrate my knowledge gained throughout the HTML module of the odin project by creating a recipie website.
+In this project, I plan to practice/demonstrate my knowledge gained throughout the HTML module of the odin project by creating a recipe website.
 Sike

 20220823-